philtrade/Ddip/Manual.md

     %makedip -g all -a fastai_v1 --verbose True

     ```
+* Do some data loading, massage, exploration, augmentation etc..

-* Pushing variables from the notebook "local" namespace, to the DDP group namespace:
+* Ready to create training data that need to be on accessible to each DDP process, let us push variables from the notebook "local" namespace, to the DDP group namespace:

     ```
-    %dip --push var1 var2 var3..... varN
+    %dipush var1 var2 var3..... varN
     ```

 * Execute a notebook cell in parallel across the DDP processes (each has its own designated GPU):